 All participants and their families/friends will have a place to camp Thursday night, Friday and Saturday night and have access to restroom facilities and shower facilities at Buck Hall Recreation Area.

-Participants of the 210 mile event are required to wear a SPOT Gen 3 GPS Tracker.
+Participants of the 420, 315 and 210 mile event’s are required to wear a SPOT Gen 3 GPS Tracker.
 This will be provided to you prior to the event.
 This piece of gear is required to be on you, the runner, at all times.
 It must be visible and not covered up.
 I am tracking each participant to ensure you are on course and not lost due to the very real possibility that you will hallucinate at some point during the event.
 Also, if you run into trouble, you can contact me with preset messages to let me know you are just not right and need some assistance.
-You are required to have a crew for this event.
-Your team can help you out during the event.
-BUT at no time can they DRIVE you down the dirt roads.
-Once you get into a vehicle and move, you are disqualified from the event.

-After you return to Buck Hall Recreation Area, I will have food for you to eat.
+After you return to Buck Hall Recreation Area, I will have food for all participants to eat.

 Packet Pickup and Day of Registration